Following the density perturbations through a bounce with AdS/CFT Correspondence: Conclusion and discussion

-Another line of research would be to properly set up and study the D-brane and anti-D-brane annihilation process for cosmological modeling.
-This is the basis for building early universe model from string theory.
-Going beyond effective field theory approach and beyond kinematic analysis or symmetry arguments can give a more realistic touch to string cosmology.
-What kind of string compactifications can give rise to a nonsingular universe matching up to the array of precision cosmological observations should be the ultimate question to answer for string cosmologists.
+Another line of research would be to properly set up and study the D-brane and anti-D-brane annihilation process for cosmological modelling.
+This constitutes the (quantum) basis for building early universe model in string theory.
+This allows us to go beyond the effective field theory approach and beyond kinematic analysis or symmetry arguments.
+A more realistic touch to string cosmology will eventually come from finding a consistent string compactification that yields a nonsingular universe along with testable predictions that stand up to the the array of precision cosmological observations.